Skip to main content

 If you're starting from scratch, you'll probably begin as "general construction labor."
 Be diligent and show attention to detail – if your goal is to build a career in the industry, this is your first impression.

-Complete General Operator Training
+2. Complete General Operator Training

-It's a good idea to talk to crane drivers and others in the industry to learn what kind of program is required or preferred where you live.
+You can find introductory crane operator education through trade school, employer-provided training, third-party training providers, and self-study.
+Talk to crane drivers and others in the industry to learn what kind of program is required or preferred where you live.

-Get Your Crane Operating License and Certification
+3. Get Your Crane Operating License

 At the national level, OSHA guidelines require you to hold a crane operating license for each type of crane you'll be operating through an accredited testing organization like the National Commission for the Certification of Crane Operators (NCCCO).

-- meet ASME physical and medical requirements,
+• Meet ASME physical and medical requirements,

-- agree to comply with the NCCCO's ethics and substance abuse standards, and
+• Agree to comply with the NCCCO's ethics and substance abuse standards, and

-- pass the written exams (core and at least one specialty), and
+• Pass the written exams (core and at least one specialty), and

-Go Through an Apprenticeship Program
+4. Go Through an Apprenticeship Program

 You'll want to join a crane operator apprenticeship program for more complicated and expensive equipment.
 This program, usually offered through a professional union, will allow you to earn a living wage while gaining extensive, supervised experience.